Back to blog

 Guardrails that matter

 2. Let it run the verification.
-Tests, type checks and a quick smoke test catch most regressions.
+Tests, type checks and a quick docker compose up smoke test catch most regressions before I even look.

 3. Keep secrets out.
-Env files are git-ignored and mounted read-only.
+Env files are git-ignored and mounted read-only; the agent never sees production credentials.

-That combination — real repository access, written-down conventions, and one-command verification — turns the assistant into something that can carry a feature from idea to a reviewable, tested diff.
+The combination of real repository access, written-down conventions, and one-command verification turns the assistant from a fancy autocomplete into something that can carry a feature from idea to a reviewable, tested diff.
+That is the whole game.